Friday, June 27, 2025

 For India’s ambitious electrification goals — including government plans to achieve 30% EV penetration by 2030 — the arrival of sodium-ion technology could be a game-changer.
 With its cost advantages, supply chain benefits, and operational durability, Naxtra could enable more affordable EV models, better suited for India’s mass market.

-As CATL leads the charge, All India EV believes we are standing at the threshold of a quiet revolution.
+As CATL leads the charge, India EV believes we are standing at the threshold of a quiet revolution.
 Lithium may no longer be the undisputed king — and sodium, with innovations like Naxtra, is ready to claim its place on the throne.

 LEAVE A REPLY